CH Ranivali Coolwater Jewel CD JH WDX CGC 12/7/2000 – 12/23/2016

 CH MarJan’s Thirstyboots JH WD 8/28/2002 – 12/28/2015

-Thank you so much Julie Brown for being there for him.
-It was not an easy decision but the best for Boone.
+Thank you so much, Julie, for being there for him.
+It was not an easy decision for any of us, but the best for Boone.

 I’ll miss everything about him.
 His crazy antics when he would freak in the water.
 His hunt tests and lack of liking to show.
 Once he got his CH, I retired him from show.
-He sired 3 litters.
+I prefer having my babies have a wonderful happy life!

-When he was a youngster and we were living at my mother’s ranch, we were standing outside the barn.
-Mike was in the barn getting a bird for some reason.
+One of my favorite memories was when he was a youngster and we were living at my mother’s ranch.
+I was standing outside the barn with some friends.
+Mike was in the barn getting a bird for some reason (for hunt training perhaps?).
 Boone was with him.
 Apparently the bird got away and Boone chased it outside and wouldn’t come back until he got that bird!
 Guess what?
-He got it!
+He got the bird!

 His buddy in life whom he protected was little Juliette.
-He would have his front legs around Stinker while she sat in front of him.
+When lying on the ground, he would have his front legs surrounding Stinker while she sat in front of him.
 Boone protected her like this ever since she was a baby!
+He was a handful in his youth but a loving best friend after he figured out that life wasn’t worth the hassle of being a teen.

 Boone will always have a piece of my heart and we will all have wonderful memories of his years on this earth.